International Festival of Arts & Ideas

 The International Festival of Arts & Ideas is a 15-day festival that takes place in New Haven, Connecticut.
 The festival presents performing arts, lectures, and conversations that celebrate influential artists and thinkers from around the world.
-The Festival's free headliner concerts on the New Haven Green attract thousands of spectators.
-Past performers include Aaron Neville, Yo-Yo Ma, Red Baraat, Rosanne Cash, Calexico and the Carolina Chocolate Drops.
+The Festival's free headliner concerts on the New Haven Green attracts thousands of spectators.

 Performing arts

-The Festival presents theater, dance, and music offerings from around the world, including important local, national, and international premieres.
+The Festival presents theatre, dance, and music offerings from around the world, including local, national, and international premieres.
 Its theatre and dance offerings have recently included the American premiere of David Greig's play The Events, from Actors Touring Company London; Mark Morris Dance Group; Yo-Yo Ma and the Silk Road Ensemble; Bill T. Jones/Arnie Zane Dance Company; Contemporary Legend Theatre (Taiwan); Dianne Reeves; along with modern circus artists such as Circa (Australia) and Les 7 Doigts de la main (Montreal).
 Early in its history, the Festival presented the Royal Shakespeare Company from the United Kingdom, concert productions from the Metropolitan Opera in New York City, and a pre-Broadway presentation of Michael Frayn's play Copenhagen.
 In 2013, the Festival continued its tradition of presenting sought-after events, like, the US premiere of a new production of A Midsummer Night's Dream, a collaboration between Bristol Old Vic (England) in association with Handspring Puppet Company (South Africa), directed by Tom Morris.
-This is the team behind the Tony Award-winning Broadway and West End smash, War Horse.
+This is the team behind the Tony Award-winning-winning Broadway and West End smash, War Horse.
 That same season, the festival also launched the 40th Anniversary Tour of the celebrated Kronos Quartet.

 The Ideas program

 A fundamental objective of the Festival is to "provoke the mind".
-They do this through the Ideas programs—a series of keynote speakers, panels, conversations with artists, post-performance discussions and community dialogues, designed to expand upon the themes of the performances and increase the audience's understanding of the artistic forms and their appreciation of the artists.
+The Ideas program is a series of keynote speakers, panels, conversations with artists, post-performance discussions and community dialogues, designed to expand upon the themes of the performances and increase the audience's understanding of the artistic forms and their appreciation of the artists.
 The panelists regularly include artists and local experts as well as leaders and thinkers from around the world.
-Recent Ideas programs have featured a conversation between Kennedy Center honoree Bill T. Jones and inaugural poet Elizabeth Alexander, as well as a corporate panel on global innovation with participation from Connecticut-based companies.
-In 2013, some featured speakers were Joshua Foer (author, Moonwalking with Einstein), Richard Levin (former President of Yale University) and Marion Nestle (author, Food Politics: How the Food Industry Influences Nutrition and Health).
+Recent Ideas programs have featured Kennedy Center honouree Bill T. Jones, inaugural poet Elizabeth Alexander, Joshua Foer (author, Moonwalking with Einstein), Richard Levin (former President of Yale University), and Marion Nestle (author, Food Politics: How the Food Industry Influences Nutrition and Health).
 The Ideas Program talks are available via the Festival's website as a free resource for the public.